About the fellowship program

 Pediatric Palliative Care Fellowship

 Application deadline: Feb.
 1, 2023

-The Pediatric Advanced Care Team (PACT), the pediatric palliative care service at Boston Children’s Hospital and the Dana-Farber Cancer Institute, is offering a full-time, year-long social work fellowship.
+The Pediatric Advanced Care Team (PACT), the pediatric palliative care service at Boston Children’s Hospital and the Dana-Farber Cancer Institute, is offering a full-time, year-long social work fellowship (July 2023 to June 2024).
 The PACT Social Work Fellowship seeks to provide subspecialty practice and education to future practitioners and leaders in the field of pediatric palliative care.

 PACT is an interprofessional team that supports the treatment of underlying illness while maximizing the quality of life in children with serious medical conditions.
 Through a family centered approach, PACT promotes healing, comfort, and making childhood experiences meaningful.
 The team includes physicians, nurse practitioners, nurses, and social workers, and works closely with chaplains, communication specialists, psychologists, child life specialists, and numerous other therapeutic and psychosocial providers.

-Fellows receive two hours of supervision per week and work very closely with social work and interprofessional mentors dedicated to the training and support of interdisciplinary fellows.
-The fellow will have the opportunity to attend PACT educational rounds featuring interprofessional experts in the field of Pediatric Palliative Care and will participate in the nationally recognized Harvard Medical School Interprofessional Palliative Care Fellowship Program.
+Fellows receive weekly supervision and will work very closely with social work and interprofessional mentors dedicated to the training and support of interdisciplinary fellows.
+The fellow will have the opportunity to attend PACT educational rounds featuring interprofessional experts in the field of pediatric palliative care and will participate in the nationally recognized Harvard Medical School Interprofessional Palliative Care Fellowship Program.

 Leadership Education in Neurodevelopmental Disabilities (LEND) Part Time Fellowship

 This is an opportunity for a Master's Level social work fellow to develop advocacy skills and learn more about developmental disabilities.
 This program requires 1.5 days per week, with Friday as a mandatory day.